 The Green Lantern Group has partnered with Middlebury-based “Bee the Change” to install three acres of pollinator-friendly flowers and plantings among the solar panels in their New Haven solar array.
 This will promote and preserve Vermont’s endangered bee, butterfly, and bird populations.

 Tesla Electric Charging Stations

-The resort installed two Tesla charging stations in the underground parking garage of Clay Brook Hotel and Residences in 2015, encouraging owners and guests to use electric cars for travel.
-Charging is free to hotel guests and owners; resort guests may utilize the charging station for $25.
-Plans for additional charging stations in Rice Brook and Gadd Brook residences are underway.
+Tesla charging is available in the underground parking garage of the Clay Brook Hotel and Residences.
+Charging is free to hotel guests and owners; resort guests may utilize the Clay Brook parking garage Tesla charging stations for $25.
+In addition to the Tesla chargers located in the Clay Brook parking garage, 4 EV and 9 Tesla charging stations are available at Lincoln Peak in Parking Lot C. These charger are first come first serve and available at no cost to guests.
+Plans for additional charging stations in Rice Brook and Gadd Brook residences and Mt Ellen are underway.

 The Mad Bus, operated by Green Mountain Transit, provides free winter public transportation between Sugarbush’s two mountains and throughout the Mad River Valley.
 Sugarbush contributes 30% of the Mad Bus budget to assist guests with local public transportation options and encourages them to reduce CO2 emissions by leaving their cars behind.

 Sugarbush has begun to phase in LED (light emitting diodes) lighting at the resort in buildings and site lighting.
 As this technology grows in availability, and costs for LED lighting come down, the resort will continue to replace existing Fluorescent and HID lamps with LED lamps.
 Benefits to LEDs include long lifespan relative to other lighting technology (including fluorescent lights); extreme energy efficiency relative to other commercially-available lighting technology, which helps to reduce energy use;